-Whether your bride wants you to match the bridal party, wear a shade in the same color family, or has no preference at all, it’s always good practice to make sure your dress complements the colors of the wedding party.
+Whether your bride wants you to match the bridal party, wear a shade in the same color family as the bridesmaid dresses, or has no preference at all, it’s always good practice to make sure your dress complements the colors of the wedding party.
 You will be in a lot of photos with the wedding party, so your dress color mustn’t clash with those around you.
 Neutrals are usually a safe bet and can be embellished with metallics or contrasting neutrals for a more interesting design.
-You can read more about complementing dress colors here [LINK].

-In addition to color, your dress should also complement the bridal party’s in terms of style and formality.
-For example, a formal evening gown would look out of place (and probably be uncomfortable!) at a daytime beach wedding.
-So, be sure you have a clear understanding of these elements before shopping for your mother of the bride dress.
+In addition to color, your dress should also complement the bridal party in terms of formality.
+For example, a formal evening gown (like a floor-length ball gown) would look out of place (and probably be uncomfortable!) at a daytime beach wedding—while a more casual pantsuit would be too informal for a more formal wedding or black tie event.
+So, be sure you have a clear understanding of the wedding dress code before shopping for your mother of the bride dress.

 Similar to the above, there are a few colors you may want to avoid.
-More specifically, avoid anything too bold or flashy that would detract from your daughter as the focus of the day.
+More specifically, avoid anything too bold or flashy that would detract attention from your daughter on such a special occasion.
 Attention-grabbing colors like vibrant orange, bright red, or vivid yellow may not be the best choice.

 That said, you’re not limited to muted neutrals and pastels either.
 When looking for a dress, you should explore a variety of colors, taking into account the planned environment of the wedding, as well as the time of year you will be celebrating.

-These guidelines will not only help you find an appropriate color but can also be good advice in terms of style.
+These guidelines will not only help you make the best color choice, but can also be good advice in terms of style.
 Though you aren’t relegated to matronly dresses, you should aim to find something age-appropriate.
 If you’re unsure about the dress you’ve selected, ask your daughter what she thinks.